LA BIENNALE DI VENEZIA: ANOTHER GENEROSITY

 La Biennale di Venezia

-The co-commissioners of the Nordic Pavilion at the Biennale Architettura 2018 are proud to announce that the Finnish architect Lundén Architecture Company has been chosen to design the Nordic contribution to the 16th International Architecture Exhibition of La Biennale di Venezia.
+The co-commissioners of the Nordic Pavilion at the Biennale Architettura 2018 are proud to announce that Finnish architect, Eero Lundén has been chosen to curate the Nordic Pavilion at the 16th International Architecture Exhibition of La Biennale di Venezia.

-The project is commissioned jointly by the directors of three museums, the Museum of Finnish Architecture taking the lead this year: Juulia Kauste (until April 4) and Reetta Heiskanen from the Museum of Finnish Architecture; Nina Berre from the Norwegian National Museum of Art, Architecture and Design and Kieran Long from ArkDes, the Swedish National Centre for Architecture and Design.
+The exhibition is a collaborative project between co-curator Juulia Kauste, a collection of Nordic voices, Lundén Architecture Company, BuroHappold Engineering, Aalto University and Pneumocell.
+The project is commissioned jointly by the directors of three museums with the Museum of Finnish Architecture taking the lead this year: Juulia Kauste (until April 4) and Reetta Heiskanen from the Museum of Finnish Architecture; Nina Berre from the Norwegian National Museum of Art, Architecture and Design and Kieran Long from ArkDes.

-Eero Lundén said: ”With today’s mounting environmental challenges, we have the responsibility to restore the balance between the built and natural environment.
+“With today’s mounting environmental challenges, we have the responsibility to restore the balance between the built and natural environment.
 Architecture as our most fundamental technology needs to be reinvented and, as architects, we must consider who or what we are building for.
-What is the worldview behind the buildings we create?”
+What is the worldview behind the buildings we create?” -Eero Lundén

 The Biennale Architettura 2018 opens to the public on May 26th, 2018 and closes on November 25th.